-The ADT7467 has temperature offset registers at Addresses 0x70, 0x72 for the Remote 1 and Remote 2 temperature channels.
+The ADT7468 has temperature offset registers at Addresses 0x70, 0x72 for the Remote 1 and Remote 2 temperature channels.
 By doing a one-time calibration of the system, the user can determine the offset caused by system board noise and null it out using the offset registers.
 The offset registers automatically add an Offset 64/twos complement 8-bit reading to every temperature measurement.
-The LSBs add 0.5°C offset to the temperature offsets of up to ±64°C with a resolution of 0.5°C. This ensures that the readings in the temperature measurement registers are as accurate as possible.
+The LSBs add 0.5°C offset to the temperature reading so the 8-bit register effectively allows temperature offsets of up to $\pm 64^{\circ}$ C with a resolution of 0.5°C. This ensures that the readings in the temperature measurement registers are as accurate as possible.